 Needless to say, the accuracy of General Relativity has been measured and tested to death, and it just works.

-Quantum Mechanics is every more esoteric than General Relativity.
+Quantum Mechanics is even more esoteric than General Relativity.
 Yet, in many ways it's even more supported by actual observations, measurements and testing, and has even more practical applications that can actually be used in real life.
 Not only are there many applications where quantum effects need to be taken into account (similar to how relativistic effects have to) and can be directly observed, but there are many, many situations where the quantum effects themselves have practical applications.

 Particle physics is closely tied to Quantum Mechanics, but it is, perhaps slightly adjacent to it, and often slightly less esoteric, but still quite wild at times.
 And we have an absolutely enormous amounts of practical applications for it.
 Heck, the very computer you are using right now to read this would not exist without the results and practical applications of particle physics.